Partnerships frequently encounter difficulties and this can result in partnership disputes.

 Death/bankruptcy and retirement have the effect of dissolving a partnership.

 This is impossible without an express provision having been made within a partnership agreement.

 It is quite common for partners to have provided capital in unequal shares.
 In the absence of an agreement to the contrary the Partnership Act provides that all partners are entitled to equal shares of profits and losses.

 Liability of Outgoing Partners for Debts

-A partner retiring from a firm does maintain liabilty for debts and obligations incurred prior to leaving the partnership.
-It is normal in such circumstances for an agreement to be framed in a way that
+A partner retiring from a firm does maintain liability for debts and obligations incurred prior to leaving the partnership.

 Under the Limited Partnership Act 1907, Limited Partnerships are created with the aim of limiting a partner’s personal liability for debts incurred by the partnership.
 Partners are not responsible for any debts over and above their partnership capital.
 The firm is still liable on an unlimited basis.